coderz97/hello-world/README.md

 # hello-world
-my first repository in github hurray!! cooler than i thought it was
+my first repository in github hurray!! cooler than i thought it was!